dxos/dxos/docs/docs/api/@dxos/client/classes/PublicKey.md

 ### [`[custom]`]()

-Used by NodeJS to get textual representation of this object when it's printed with a  `console.log`  statement.
+Used by Node.js to get textual representation of this object when it's printed with a  `console.log`  statement.

 Returns: `string`